TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     -   *Admin Panel*

-        The Admin Panel is an administrative tool that can be enabled in the frontend, to show debugging information, performed SQL queries and more for authenticated backend users.
+        The Admin Panel is an administrative tool that can be enabled in the frontend to show debugging information, performed SQL queries and more for authenticated backend users.

     ..  _admin-tools: